Leonard Becker wins Andres Segovia Competition

 “Acoustically, no wishes are left open in any case.
 Especially because the guitar is integrated in a balanced way into…

-The musician released his debut CD in July 2021 under the Naxos Label, presenting chamber music with guitar by Mario Castelnuovo-Tedesco.
+The guitarist Leonard Becker (*1999 in Deggendorf) is the winner of the Andres Segovia Competition 2021 in La Herradura (Spain).
+He released his debut CD on NAXOS in July 2021, presenting chamber music with guitar by Mario Castelnuovo-Tedesco.

 John Dowland (1563-1626) | Fantasia No.7 |